slash4-de/openstack/source/day1.rst

 3. Creating A New VM Instance Using Ubuntu Image.

-So we made some progress so far!
-We created a network with our private/internal subnet.
-This makes us able to proceed towards adding a new virtual machine instance.
+So you have made great progress so far!
+You created a network with a private/internal subnet.
+This has made you able to proceed towards adding a new virtual machine instance.
+But before we act to create the instance, here is some valuable information that you need to know:
+You can create an instance either from a pre-created machine image, a disk volume or  a snapshot that you may have from another disk volume.
+OpenStack provides several pre-built images for several operating systems including Windows and Linux.
+In case of Linux, you can also choose your favourite flavor.
+This could be CentOS, Ubuntu, SuSe or any other.
+You can also select the size of an instance that you want to create.
+It includes number of vCPUs, RAM and disk space.
+Now is the action time!
 Let’s go to Compute menu on the menu on the left and then select Instances.

 |image8|